Subchapter: Planning alpine climbs

 Important tips for tour planning

-Whether with the ORTOVOX alpine touring app or the ORTOVOX tour planner, it is important to ensure that your route information is as comprehensive and up-to-date as possible – this can be crucial for the success of the climb.
+With the ORTOVOX tour planner: it is important to ensure that your route information is as comprehensive and up-to-date as possible – this can be crucial for the success of the climb.

 Take a look at the online tour planner and find your alpine climbing tour!